Deligne's conjecture for automorphic motives over CM-fields: Introduction

-This argument, which is carried out completely in the second paper, is taken as the starting point for the present paper, which is concerned with the factorization of periods of a single arithmetically normalized holomorphic automorphic form $\omega_{(r_{\iota_{0}},s_{\iota_{0}})}(\Pi)$ on the Shimura variety attached to the unitary group $H$ of an $n$-dimensional hermitian space over $F$ with signature $(r_{\iota_{0}},s_{\iota_{0}})$ at the place $\iota_{0}$ mentioned above, and definite at embeddings that are distinct from $\iota_{0}$ and its complex conjugate.
-The notation indicates that $\omega_{(r_{\iota_{0}},s_{\iota_{0}})}(\Pi)$ belongs to an automorphic representation of $H$ whose base change to $G_n$ is our original cuspidal automorphic representation $\Pi$.
-The period in question, denoted $P^{(s_{\iota_{0}})}(\Pi,\iota_{0})$, is essentially the normalized Petersson inner product of $\omega_{(r_{\iota_{0}},s_{\iota_{0}})}(\Pi)$ with itself.
+This argument, which is carried out completely in \S\ref{central value}, is one of the keys to the factorization of periods of a single arithmetically normalized holomorphic automorphic form $\omega_{(r_{\imath},s_{\imath})}(\Pi)$ on the Shimura variety attached to the unitary group $H$ of an $n$-dimensional hermitian space over $F$ with signature $(r_{\imath},s_{\imath})$ at the place $\imath = \imath_{v_0}$ mentioned above, and definite at embeddings that are distinct from $\imath$ and its complex conjugate.
+The notation indicates that $\omega_{(r_{\imath},s_{\imath})}(\Pi)$ belongs to an automorphic representation of $H$ whose base change to $G_n$ is our original cuspidal automorphic representation $\Pi$.
+The period in question, denoted $P^{(s_{\imath})}(\Pi,\imath)$, is essentially the normalized Petersson inner product of $\omega_{(r_{\imath},s_{\imath})}(\Pi)$ with itself.
 It was already explained in \cite{H97} that Tate's conjecture implies a relation of the following form:

-where $P_{i}(\Pi,\iota_{0})$ is the normalized Petersson norm of a form on the Shimura variety attached to the specific unitary group $H^{(0)}$. {\it The main theorem of the present paper (Theorem \ref{auto-facto}) is a version of \eqref{fac}. } Like most of the other theorems already mentioned, this one is conditional on a list of conjectures and local conditions, to which we now turn.
+where $P_{i}(\Pi,\imath)$ is a normalized version of the Petersson norm of a form on the Shimura variety attached to the specific unitary group $H^{(0)}$.
+Our main result on factorization (Thm.\ \ref{main factorization}) is a version of \eqref{fac} and allows us to relate the local arithmetic automorphic periods $P^{(s_{\imath})}(\Pi,\imath)$ to the motivic periods $Q^{(s_{\imath})}(M(\Pi),\imath)$ appearing in the factorization of Deligne's periods.
+Like most of the other theorems already mentioned, this one is conditional on two conjectures and local conditions, to which we now turn.